Dynamic Purchasing System (DPS)

 Trial it before rolling out a DPS across a range of categories.

-The resources required to get this up and running and then into business as usual is not to be underestimated.
+The resources required to get this up and running and then into business as usual MAy require considerable resource at the initial set-up if there are large supplier volumes but it can be less resource intensive than setting up a framework agreement.

 Engage with suppliers as early as possible.